 - Conduct regular shareholder outreach and engagement

-- Retain an independent executive compensation consultant to the Compensation Committee
+- Retain an independent executive compensation consultant to the Human Capital and Compensation Committee

 - Maintain an insider trading policy requiring executives and directors to trade only during established window periods after contacting our General Counsel prior to any sales or purchases of Mercury shares